pursuit-curriculum/unit-front-end-web-development/css-box-model/README.md

 }
 ```

 In this course, you will not cover flexbox but are encouraged to explore it on your own.
+A top resources is [CSS Tricks: A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

 ### Grid

-[Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) is the newest display type.
+[CSS Tricks: A Complete Guide to Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) is the newest display type.
+It does not replace Flexbox, in fact Grid and Flexbox can be used together to solve a lot of challenging layouts, especially in terms of creating great responsive design (looking good on multiple browser sizes, looking good on various devices and orientations).
 It allows elements to be laid out in a responsive grid and thus allows creating complex, responsive layouts to be achieved with relative ease, especially in contrast to older techniques.

-You will cover CSS Grid at a later time.

 ## Position